Sep 15, 2011

 Ingredients:

-80 grams plain flour
+80 grams plain flour2 teaspoons baking powder

 200 grams fine semolina